Cabbage is a pretty nutritious plant, but can dogs eat sauerkraut. Read on and discover the health benefits and warnings of sauerkraut for dogs.

 To help your dog eat it, mix in a really small amount with their regular food.
 Then, slowly increase how much you give them.

 If your dog absolutely won’t eat it, no matter what, it’s ok to just avoid it.

 Probiotics are essential for a dog’s health.
 They are a group of over 400 microorganisms.
 These little organisms increase the activity of tons of immune cells or cytokines.
 They basically help make your dog’s immune system stronger so it can fight pathogens better.

 Another way to explain it is like this.
 Probiotics are the good bacteria that fight and remove the bad and then make it harder for the bad bacteria to come back and grow.

-Now that you know what it is and you understand a little more about probiotics, let’s look at some the health benefits of it.
+Now that you know what it is and you understand a little more about probiotics, let’s look at some of the health benefits.

 Nutrients in Sauerkraut

 There are tons of nutrients in this sour side dish.
 Here’s a rundown of all the good things in 1 cup of sauerkraut for your dog.

 - Vitamin A

 - Vitamin C